ESET Wiper - Hey ESET, wait for the leak..

 See the screenshot below.

-Then it checks whether the processes MicrosoftEdge.exe and csrs.exe with the payload are already running or by iterating over the process list returned by CreateToolhelp32Snapshot.
+Then it checks whether the processes MicrosoftEdge.exe and csrs.exe containing the payload are already running by iterating over the process list returned by CreateToolhelp32Snapshot.
 If not, it spawns them using CreateProcessA.
 See the two images below.

 After spawning the malicious processes with the payload.
 The malware waits for 120 seconds by calling Sleep (see image above).
 Then it continues and plays the dumped propaganda video by opening it using ShellExecuteA and open.
 See the image below.